 An email has been sent to the client

 Projector encountered an error trying to send the email.
-See the Invoice Editor Distribution Tab for the error details.
+See the Invoice Editor MP - Distribution Tab for the error details.

 An issued invoice can be marked paid.
 This is informational only and will not generate AR or GL transactions.

 The invoice has not yet been marked paid, but is beyond the invoice payment terms.